Abdullah204/CSEN1002_Compilers_Lab_Spring_24/README.md

+This Repo contains solutions for tasks assigned in the course `CSEN 1002 Advanced Computer Lab (Compilers Lab)` at the `GUC` `(German University in Cairo)`.
+You are welcome to contribute with private test case files.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.